deja-vu-platform/deja-vu/packages/catalog/authoring-cliches.md

     time a relevant event (e.g. a creation or an update) happens
     - include the GraphQL subscription resolvers. *For security reasons*, the return value of subscriptions should not contain any data.
 They should just return `true`.
-When an action receives the reply, it should reload the data so that if it is in a transaction, all the other actions in the transaction would also get re-run.
+When an component receives the reply, it should reload the data so that if it is in a transaction, all the other components in the transaction would also get re-run.
 This ensures, for example, that any authentication or authorization checks happen again.
-    - just like other GraphQL requests, add the subscription request(s) to the `ActionRequestTable`.
+    - just like other GraphQL requests, add the subscription request(s) to the `ComponentRequestTable`.
 By default, the value of `extraInfo.action` for subscriptions is `'subscribe'`.

   - In the `foo.module.ts` file, include the following provider:
   `{ provide: SUBSCRIPTIONS_PATH, useValue: '/subscriptions' }`

-  - Call `this.gs.subscribe(...)` in the actions themselves.
+  - Call `this.gs.subscribe(...)` in the components themselves.
 See the note on security under the `server.ts` file.

 ## Misc